GoTolstoy/tolstoy-toly-kb/topics/publishing-videos/by-page/i-want-to-add-tolstoy-videos-to-my-shopify-home-page.md

 ## I want to add Tolstoy videos to my Shopify home page.

-Make sure that you already tagged videos with products.
-In the Onsite tab > create the Tolstoy project that you want to display in your Homepage (Stories or Carousel)  > Tagged videos with products will automatically show in the “Videos” tab of the Tolstoy project that you created > click the “Publish” button on the upper right > Copy the ID > go to your Shopify admin themes > Customize > Add section/block > look for Tolstoy Carousel or Stories (select based on what you created in the Tolstoy dashboard) > paste the ID that you copied > and Hit Save.

-If you’re using Shopify v1 or do not have the option to use block/sections to add Tolstoy, you need to manually add the Stories or Carousel code in the “Edit Code” of your Shopify Theme.
-If you’re not familiar with it, contact your dev team or if not, our support team can do it for you.
+Before you begin, make sure that you already tagged videos with products in your library.

+1. In the Onsite tab, create the Tolstoy project that you want to display in your Homepage (Stories or Carousel).
+2. Tagged videos with products will automatically show in the **Videos** tab of the Tolstoy project that you created.
+3. Click the **Publish** button on the upper right and copy the ID.
+4. Go to your Shopify admin themes -> Customize.
+5. In the homepage, add section/block and look for Tolstoy Carousel or Tolstoy Stories (select based on what you created in the Tolstoy dashboard).
+6. Paste the ID that you copied and hit **Save**.

+### Note: If you cannot add a block/section for Tolstoy Carousel or Tolstoy Stories in the homepage, reach out to our support team at (support@gotolstoy.com) and we'll manually add it for you.